kaeri-gg/resume/README.md

 ## My resume generator

-Github runner is autimatically runs pipeline which generates CV.
+GitHub runner is automatically runs pipeline which generates CV.

-Latest Resume is available [here](https://n1md7.github.io/resume)
+Latest Resume is available [here](https://kaeri-gg.github.io/resume)

 Only thing you need to do is modifying `RESUME.md`.
 Everything else happens magically :)